-Home School Receiving School Enrolment Status Attendance Mark Enrolment Status Attendance Mark M = Current Main (Dual Registration) D = Dual Registered S = Current subsidiary dual registration Appropriate code (Present / Absent)
+Home School Receiving School Enrolment Status Attendance Mark Enrolment Status Attendance Mark M = Current Main D = Dual Registered S = Current subsidiary Appropriate code (Dual Registration) dual registration (Present / Absent)

 If the off-site direction is unsuccessful then the placement will end, and the learner will return to their home school and appropriate attendance marks will resume being used in the register.
 The home school should document the use of the off-site direction and the reasons why it was unsuccessful as this evidence may be needed for future considerations in reaction to the learner or for inspection visits.